 This case illustrates the importance of having the right evidence to prove your claim.
-At Fireman Daya & Co., we have over four decades of experience representing the victims of motor vehicle accidents, and know how to present evidence to create persuasive arguments on behalf of our clients.
+At Jasmine Daya & Co., we have over four decades of experience representing the victims of motor vehicle accidents, and know how to present evidence to create persuasive arguments on behalf of our clients.

 We give free consultations for all new clients.
 To discuss a potential motor vehicle accident claim, or any other personal injury matter with one of our lawyers, contact us online, or by calling 416-967-9100.